katcipis/katcipis.github.io/_drafts/restless-restfull.md

 what you need ?
 What are others alternatives ?

 Sadly this RESTful mindset seems to hinder the ability to discuss alternatives to REST.
-I certainly stopped from doing it for a great time because I was too focused on perfecting REST to solve everything.
+I certainly stopped me from doing it for a great time because I was too focused on perfecting REST to solve everything.
 Ironic that was the REST dissertation that helped me see my mistake.

-TODO: add content on cases of the web where REST falls short

 # RESTing from REST